nyu-pl-fa18/class07/README.md

 Similar to Scheme, list values are constructed from the empty list, denoted `[]`, using the *cons* constructor, denoted `::`.
-The cons operator `::` is an infix operator and right-associative.
+The cons constructor `::` is an infix operator and right-associative.
 Examples

 ```ocaml
 # 1 :: 2 :: 3 :: []